jakmeier/osnet/doc.md

 2. **len**

-    gives us the number of written bytes in the segment
+    gives us the number of written bytes in the segment.
+Might get changed by rel_read if the slice is in the send-buffer.

+3. **segment**

+    Payload which was/will be in the packet.
+Might be written continously by rel_read over several calls.